williamhullender/azure-network-protocols/README.md

 When creating the first VM, create a new resource group and remember the name.
 Then, under the Networking tab, create a new virtual network and remember the name for when you create the second VM.

 For the second VM, use Ubuntu.
-Then, ensure that both VMs are in the same resource group and virtual network.
+Then, ensure both VMs are in the same resource group and virtual network.

 </p>
 <br />